 In this step, we populate this second curve’s rise with how we will be doing things tomorrow.
 How will our businesses scale to make the most of the innovations and changes described in the previous step?

 – Distributed organization and decision-making: the organisation of the future will be less centralised, both geographically and in terms of decision-making.
 Organisations will look more like networks than pyramidal hierarchies, and decisions will be made as close to the field as possible.

 – Flexible working arrangements: we will be more flexible about where, when, and how we work.
 This is already happening, but it will be accelerated in the next few years.

-– (Fair) gig economic: online platforms allow consumers to get in touch directly with another person providing a service, bringing about the “uberization” of many industries.
+– (Fair) gig economy: online platforms allow consumers to get in touch directly with another person providing a service, bringing about the “uberisation” of many industries.
 This brings the promise of a better service for consumers and the rise of entrepreneurship amongst those seeking to connect directly with their clients.
 The problem is that, in many cases, these platforms have been used to exploit gig workers.
 Will we be able to find a fairer way to do it?

 – Demand on some competencies: as more and more jobs requiring repetition, data analysis, etc., get automated, competencies like creativity, abstract thinking, emotional intelligence, and AI literacy will be more on-demand.
 The future leader will require new qualities to be successful in the new world.

 – Purpose and values: companies able to articulate an attractive purpose and live their values will attract talent, consumers, and capital.
 They won’t be looking only for profits, but they’ll rake in more profits than the companies without a clear purpose.